astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/jobsinterviews/atthejob.md

 **Get to know people**: I sound like a broken record, but this is really important too.
 Get to know people and their motivations: they're working toward something the same as you, whether it's a promotion or simply something for a loved one.
-Remembering things about people goes a long way, especially in the neverending churn of standups where your team might try to talk about something other than work.
+Remembering things about people goes a long way, especially in the never ending churn of standups where your team might try to talk about something other than work.

 **Keep learning**: everything we've spoken about applies.
 Have a growth mindset;